-The majority of agricultural demand is met primarily with groundwater.
+As stated above, the majority of agricultural demand is met with groundwater.
+The items below describe a few factors impacting groundwater demand.

 - Groundwater usage depends on various factors.
 Reductions in groundwater use would include seawater intrusion abatement programs, increases in reclaimed water availability and reductions in agricultural irrigation. - Increases in agricultural irrigation occur from the replacement of low-water-use crops to high-water-use crops.
 Agricultural cultivation on hillsides and marginal lands contribute towards an increase in irrigation.
 Efficient irrigation practices by growers can potentially increase as groundwater extraction reduction ordinances are implemented, water prices increase and water-efficiency technology becomes available. - The availability and use of imported water for agriculture depends on water cost and purveyor policies.
-High quality imported water should be used to meet high quality water demands such as potable municipal uses.
+High quality imported water is typically used to meet high quality water demands such as potable municipal uses.